Thpopel/Portfolio/Slicingvalues.md

 **To demonstrate this skill in practice, here is a realistic example using slicing and the Pandas dataframe `ILOC method`:**

 Practical Example using slicing and ILOC: [Practical Example](PracticalExample.md)

+- **Logical errors:** Logical errors are errors that do not cause the program to terminate abnormally, but instead are mistakes in a program's code that cause it to produce an unexpected or incorrect response or calculation.